danjgale/wb_sanity/README.md

 ## What's in a name?

 `wb_sanity` is a tongue-and-cheek name that pokes fun at Connectome Workbench's powerful-yet-overwhelming nature (the name is inspired by [arxiv-sanity](http://www.arxiv-sanity.com/)).
 I should emphasize that Connectome Workbench is a *great* tool and serves its purpose very well, and the developers did a great job at building a real powerhouse.
 However, in my opinion, 1) it has a steep learning curve; and 2) the documentation, while excellent and thorough at describing its functions and their parameters, is sparse when it comes to simple use-cases and tutorials\*\* (i.e. you just want to use it as a basic visualization tool).
-I'm hoping that this will improve over time, and maybe this package can serve as a gateway to people using Connectome Workbench in its full capacity in their analyses.
+I'm hoping that this will improve over time, and maybe this package can serve as a gateway and encourage people to use Connectome Workbench in its full capacity in their analyses.

 ## Alternatives